INTERNSHIP GUIDELINES

 General Research: Everything from the A to Z of a particular ingredient to finding contact information for prominent authorities on a given subject.

-Review Processing: Includes recording and filing reviews.
+Review Processing: Includes recording and filing reviews and preparing review copies for shipment.

 E-mail Blasts: Assist with creating e-mail marketing materials.